-Individuals interested in applying to the professional program must receive advising from a College of Nursing & Healthcare Innovation academic advisor and are required to attend an application workshop.
-Contact the Student Services Office in the College of Nursing & Healthcare Innovation at 602/496-0888 for details.
+Individuals interested in applying to the professional program must receive advising from a College of Nursing and Health Innovation academic advisor and are required to attend an application workshop.
+Contact the student services office in the College of Nursing and Health Innovation at 602-496-0888 for details.

-Students are eligible for consideration for admission to the professional program if they meet the following criteria: 1. regular admission to the College of Nursing & Healthcare Innovation at the Downtown campus as a premajor Nursing student; 2. academic good standing at ASU and in the College of Nursing & Healthcare Innovation; 3. minimum prerequisite GPA of 2.75; 4. completion of designated prerequisite courses with an earned grade of "C" (2.00) or higher in each course; 5. completion of all application materials; 6. submission of all required health and immunization requirements; 7. a Test of English as a Foreign Language (TOEFL) score of 550 or higher for international students (see TOEFL); 8. receipt of entrance examination scores; and 9. submission of other required materials.
+Students are eligible for consideration for admission to the professional program if they meet the following criteria:

+- 1. Regular admission to the College of Nursing and Health Innovation at the Downtown campus as a pre-major nursing student. - 2.
+Academic good standing at ASU and in the College of Nursing and Health Innovation. - 3.
+Minimum prerequisite GPA of 2.75. - 4.
+Completion of designated prerequisite courses with an earned grade of "C" (2.00) or higher in each course. - 5.
+Completion of all application materials. - 6.
+Submission of all required health and immunization requirements. - 7.
+A Test of English as a Foreign Language (TOEFL) score of 550 or higher for international students. - 8.
+Receipt of entrance examination scores. - 9.
+Submission of other required materials.

 Admission is selective and based on available resources.
 Meeting the minimum prerequisite GPA does not ensure admission.
 All qualified applicants may not be admitted.

-Students admitted to the professional program are required to meet the following additional criteria: 1. proof of CPR certification (Level C American Heart Association Health Care Provider); 2. proof of negative drug screen; 3. completion of all required health and immunization information; 4. eligible for fingerprint clearance card; and 5. other required materials.
-Professional program courses are offered at the Community Services Building in Tempe, the Downtown Phoenix campus, the Mayo Clinic Hospital campus, the Polytechnic campus, and the West campus.
+Students admitted to the professional program are required to meet the following additional criteria:

+- 1. Proof of CPR certification (Level C American Heart Association Health Care Provider). - 2.
+Proof of negative drug screen. - 3.
+Completion of all required health and immunization information. - 4.
+Eligible for fingerprint clearance card. - 5.
+Other required materials.

+Professional program courses are offered at the Community Services Building in Tempe, the Downtown Phoenix campus, the Mayo Clinic Hospital campus, the Polytechnic campus and the West campus.
 Students are asked to specify location preference as part of the application process.
 Students are expected to complete the professional program on the campus assigned upon admission.

-The four semester (64 semester hour) professional program is available in two options; (1) a 24-month option with classes scheduled during the fall and spring semesters at the Downtown campus, and (2) a 16-month year round option with classes scheduled during fall, spring, and summer sessions with minimal breaks between semesters available at various sites.
-For more information, visit the Web site at nursing.asu.edu [1], or contact the College of Nursing & Healthcare Innovation Student Services Office.
-Opportunities for individual, direct, and group patient care are available in a variety of settings: community clinics, health fairs, hospice, geriatric facilities, schools, industries, hospitals, home health and rehabilitation agencies.
+The four-semester (64-credit-hour) professional program is available in two options:

+- 1. A 24-month option with classes scheduled during the fall and spring semesters at the Downtown campus. - 2.
+A 16-month year round option with classes scheduled during fall, spring and summer sessions with minimal breaks between semesters available at various sites.

+For more information, visit the Web site at http://nursing.asu.edu [1], or contact the College of Nursing and Health Innovation Student Services Office.

+Opportunities for individual, direct and group patient care are available in a variety of settings:

+- Community clinics.

+- Geriatric facilities.

+- Health fairs.

+- Home health.

+- Hospice.

+- Hospitals.

+- Industries.

+- Rehabilitation agencies.

+- Schools.